DotanTalitman/AngularTutorial/README.md

 #### The Features part is the most important one:
   <img src="https://github.com/DotanTalitman/AngularTutorial/blob/master/Capture-3.JPG" with="500"/>

-Do not worry, we will talk about everyone of them during the tutorial, but now, let's install them, and by saying install i actually mean download  them, and we will do it with npm.
+Do not worry, we will talk about everyone of them during the tutorial, but for now, let's install them, and by saying install i actually mean download  them, and we will do it with npm.
 <br>
 If you use VSCode editor (as I'm) go to the top menu bar -->View ---> Integrated Terminal or simply press Ctrl + `
  <img src="https://github.com/DotanTalitman/AngularTutorial/blob/master/Capture-4.JPG" with="500"/>